Members and Structure

 The Board of Governors was formed in 1983 for the purpose of operating and managing the grounds of Exhibition Place.

-Mark Grimes was elected as City Councillor for the new Ward 3, Etobicoke-Lakeshore on October 22nd 2018.
+Mark Grimes was elected as City Councillor for the new Ward 3, Etobicoke-Lakeshore on October 22nd, 2018.
 He served as City Councillor for the former Ward 6 Etobicoke-Lakeshore since 2003.
-He is proud to say that he is a man rooted in the Etobicoke-Lakeshore community.
+Mark Grimes is considered Toronto’s official sports Councillor.
+Over his 17 years on Toronto City Council, Grimes has championed many projects aimed at boosting the profile of sports in the city.
 Before entering politics, Mark worked as a professional trader for a major financial firm for 13 years on Bay Street.
 He is also the President and Owner of a logistics business, which he runs with his brothers in South Etobicoke.

 Mark sits on other boards and committees such as: